Journalism

 information of any kind that is not previously known to someone.

-News - the way it should be
+News the way it should be -

-Journalism Hero's
+Journalist Hero's

-Journalism Types - Investigations
+Journalism Investigations

 Investigative Journalism